What Pre-AP Is:

 Experienced Pre-AP Teacher Online Modules (free with course purchase): These course-specific modules serve to reinforce key program ideas, while supporting teachers in refining instructional practice and planning their course.

-Pre-AP Summer Institutes (for a fee): Instead of completing the Online Modules, new Pre-AP teachers and new Pre-AP leaders have the option of an in-person, collaborative experience.
+Pre-AP Summer Institutes (for a fee): New Pre-AP teachers and new Pre-AP administrators have the option of an in-person or virtual, collaborative experience.

 Pre-AP Teacher Community (free with course purchase): This is a place to share ideas, resources, contacts, and best practices with peers.
 It’s available on Pre-AP Classroom.